ncguilbeault/machinelearning-examples/examples/LinearDynamicalSystems/Kinematics/ForagingMouse/README.md

 The video for this example was generously provided by the Sainsbury Wellcome Centre Foraging Behaviour Working Group.
 (2023).
 Aeon: An open-source platform to study the neural basis of ethological behaviours over naturalistic timescales, [https://doi.org/10.5281/zenodo.8413142](https://doi.org/10.5281/zenodo.8413142)

-You can download the `MouseForagingExample.avi` video file used in the example workflow [here](https://doi.org/10.5281/zenodo.10629221).
-The workflow expects the video to be placed into the `datasets` folder but if you prefer to keep the video elsewhere, simply change the `Filename` property of the `ZebrafishTracking` group node to point to the correct location.
+You can download the `ForagingMouseExampleVid.avi` video file here: [https://doi.org/10.5281/zenodo.10629221](https://doi.org/10.5281/zenodo.10629221).
+The workflow expects the video to be placed into the `datasets` folder but if you prefer to keep the video elsewhere, simply change the `Filename` property of the `ForagingMouse` group node to point to the correct location.

 ### Workflow